proxmox/proxmox-yew-widget-toolkit/Whitepaper.md

 Languages like Arabic, Hebrew and Persian are left-to-right, and people expect that row-layouts also change direction when you use such language.
-Fortunatly, CSS already support switching between LTR/RTL direction, and a flexbox row automatically changes the direction.
+Fortunately, CSS already support switching between LTR/RTL direction, and a flexbox row automatically changes the direction.

-There are still things you need to do programatically, and it is sometimes required to consider the script direction.
+There are still things you need to do programmatically, and it is sometimes required to consider the script direction.
 Especially when you navigate through flexbox children using arrow keys, or if you resize flexbox children using the mouse.